philippbayer/contigPlacer/README.md

 1. Are the best and the second-best placed partner contig on different chromosomes?
 If so, discard the contig, it's not placeable.

 2. Can we orient the contig?
 Take the first and last 5 SNPs if there are more or equal to 10 SNPs located on it, and see whether the last 5 SNPs are more similar to the SNPs of the preceding contig, and whether the first 5 SNPs are closer to the succeeding contig.
 If that is the case, reverse complement the contig.
-(Note: This happens very rarely).
+(Note: This happens only rarely in my tests).

+It then places each unplaced contig behind its best partner contig.
+If several unplaced contig are placed behind the same placed contig, they are ordered based on how similar the unplaced contigs are to each other.

 ## How long does it run?